vuics/h9y/README.md

 COMPOSE_PROFILES=h9y
 ```

-Then start HyperAgency using Docker Compose as usual.
-Docker will automatically enable **only** the services associated with the selected profile.

-#### 🧩 Mixing Profiles

-HyperAgency profiles are **composable by design**.
-You can enable multiple profiles at the same time and Docker Compose will merge them into a single runtime configuration.
+You can enable multiple profiles at the same time and Docker Compose will merge them into a single runtime configuration:

 ```bash
 COMPOSE_PROFILES=try,logs,metrics
 ```

-This allows you to keep a **lean base setup** while selectively adding cross‑cutting capabilities such as observability, integrations, or experimental services.

-* ➕ Profiles are **additive** — services are combined, not overridden
-* 🔀 Order does not matter — Docker Compose resolves the union automatically
-* 🧠 Ideal for power users who want fine‑grained control

-You can find the **exhaustive list of available profiles** in the [`docker-compose.yaml`](https://github.com/vuics/h9y/blob/main/docker-compose.yml).

----

-## 🎯 Conclusion

-**HyperAgency is an evolving framework for building agentic, autonomous systems — and eventually, fully autonomous software companies.**

-It already offers powerful capabilities for orchestrating agents, coordinating distributed systems, and integrating LLMs and humans in real-time workflows.
-By joining early, you can contribute to defining what autonomous organizations of the future look like.

-> 🔍 Explore. 🤝 Collaborate. 🚀 Build.
-> Start building your own **agentic stack** with [HyperAgency](https://h9y.ai/) today.
+Then start HyperAgency using Docker Compose as usual.
+Docker will automatically enable **only** the services associated with the selected profile.

 ---